flagrow/flarum-ext-image-upload/readme.md

 Visit the settings tab of the extension in your admin to configure your image upload services.

+## Upload services

+The following upload services are supported:

+- Locally in `assets/images`
+- Imgur anonymously (requires Client Id by signing up)

 ## End-user usage

 During post creation, click the Attach button to select a file.
 Once